bigtoga/Examples/DSci - Statistics/Basics of statistics/t-tests - what and why.md

 # The Central Limit Theorem (CLT)

 Many statistical tests assume/require a normalized distribution, yet many (most?) datasets are not normalized.
-CLT says that, once your population “is of a certain size”, any random sample will be representative
+CLT says that, once your population “is of a certain size”, any random sample will be representative.
+CLT works alongside the Law of Large Numbers.

 https://en.wikipedia.org/wiki/Central_limit_theorem